guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 # A Unified Framework for LLM-based ReLabel Method

 ### Abstract
-In industry deep learning application, our dataset has a certain number of noisy data.
+In industry deep learning application, we need to train and deploy a small model for a specific task.
+Our dataset for the small model has a certain number of noisy data.
 The init datasets are from human labeling or LLM (large language model) generation or user behavior log.
 To achieve over 90% accuracy on the dev and test datasets, we propose a framework that identifies noisy and badcase data, relabels it using a LLM, and **constrains the relabeling task to a binary classification problem**.
 In this paper, we illustrate our idea for a broad set of deep learning tasks, includes classification, sequence tagging, object detection, sequence generation, click-through rate prediction.
 The dev dataset evaluation results and human evaluation results verify our idea.